brendan-ch/personal-website/README.md

 # Copyright and Licensing

-I, Brendan Chen, reserve full copyright for content under the `/content` and `/public` folders of this repository.
-This includes, but is not limited to, Markdown (.md) pages, images, and PDF files (e.g. my resume).
+I, Brendan Chen, reserve full copyright for image assets and copy text in all visible aspects of the website.

-The rest of the project is licensed under the MIT license.
+The rest of the project, including React components and helpers, is licensed under the MIT license.

-Visit the open source licenses page for information about projects used on this website.

 # Developing Locally